makoConstruct/jostletree.rs/README.md

 A JostleTree is a Partial Sum Tree with item widths stored in the branches of the tree, rather than just the leaves.

-The jostletree can be thought of as representing a series of items with variable span, positioned one after the other.
-If the span of one item changes, the positions of all of the items after it shift along with it.
-The jostletree supports logarithmic time access at position, resize node, insert node, and remove node operations.
+To understand what kinds of things a jostletree is good for, imagine a series of objects of varying sizes on a narrow shelf packed tightly together.
+There are no spaces between them.
+When you insert a new item, all of the items after it need to move over a bit.
+If an item's size changes, again, all of the times after it need to move a bit, it stays tightly packed.

+The jostletree supports insertion and resizing and removal, and it also supports random-access-at-position, picking a distance from the start and drawing whatever is there.
+All operations mentioned here run in logarithmic time.

-Its main application seems to be in sampling randomly from large sets where each element in the set may have a different probability of being drawn.
+If you need to model a series of things with those properties, you wont do better than the jostletree.
+It seems to have one other application, perhaps more practical, of sampling randomly from large sets where each element in the set may have a different probability of being drawn.
+In that, it can also be used to draw with a bias towards one end or the other.

 ```rust
 let mut candidate = JostleTree::<usize, char>::new();